-The languages most closely related to Hungarian, the Ob-Ugric Khanty (Ostyak) and Mansy (Vogul) are strict SOV languages, similar to the other Siberian members of the Uralic family.
-The original basic order of major constituents in the Uralic family is generally assumed to have been SOV (cf. Vilkuna 1998, 178), i.e., Khanty and Mansy may well have preserved the basic word order of the proto-language.
+The languages most closely related to Hungarian, the Ob-Ugric Khanty (Ostyak) and Mansi (Vogul) are strict SOV languages, similar to the other Siberian members of the Uralic family.
+The original basic order of major constituents in the Uralic family is generally assumed to have been SOV (cf. Vilkuna 1998: 178), i.e., Khanty and Mansi may well have preserved the basic word order of the proto-language.
 (The SVO orders of several European Uralic languages are generally believed to be innovations, which may have arisen under the influence of Indo-European languages, primarily Scandinavian and Russian.
 In the case of Mordvin and Komi, the decrease of SOV and the spreading of SVO can be documented by folklore texts collected in the 19th century or preserved orally - see Vilkuna (1998: 181) citing Saarinen (1991) about Mordvin, and Rédei (1978) about Komi.)
-If Khanty and Mansy have preserved the basic word order of Proto-Uralic, then the change from SOV to Top Foc V X\ must have taken place in the separate life of Hungarian.
+If Khanty and Mansi have preserved the basic word order of Proto-Uralic, then the change from SOV to Top Foc V X\ must have taken place in the separate life of Hungarian.

-The S(X)OV order in Khanty and Mansy is so strict that a D-structure object can only undergo topic movement via the passivization of the sentence - see the discussion of (18) below.
-The obligatoriness of S(X)OV is obviously related to the fact that Khanty does not morphologically mark objects other than personal pronouns, and Mansy does not morphologically mark indefinite objects.
-Compare the Khanty (1a) and (1b), where the subject versus object function of juwan is only indicated by its position:
+The S(X)OV order in Khanty and Mansi is so strict that a D-structure object can only undergo topic movement via the passivization of the sentence - see the discussion of (18) below.
+The obligatoriness of S(X)OV is obviously related to the fact that Khanty does not morphologically mark objects other than personal pronouns, and Mansi does not morphologically mark indefinite objects.
+The differential object marking attested in Mansi dialects is generally claimed to encode the definiteness of the object, as shown by the glossing of the following example of Collinder (1960):